cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 of type Element or Scalar is deserialized using DeserializeElement and DeserializeScalar, respectively, as these functions perform the necessary input validation steps.

-FROST assumes reliable message delivery between the Coordinator and signing participants in order for the protocol to complete.
+FROST assumes reliable message delivery between the Coordinator and signer participants in order for the protocol to complete.
 An attacker masquerading as another participant will result only in an invalid signature; see {{sec-considerations}}.
 However, in order to identify any participant which has misbehaved (resulting in the protocol aborting)